 “How does a patient acquire food allergies?”

-The tendency to be allergic to foods is either familial (genetic tendency) or by the constant and repeated exposure of the same foods.
+Food allergies tend to run in families (genetic tendency), but may also appear due to constant and repeated exposure to the same foods.
 Since we tend to eat the same foods over and over, our present symptoms continue and new ones start to develop.
-IBS can also put us at more risk for developing food allergies, and food allergies can cause IBS.
-A study published in Gut 2005 found that eliminating IgG food allergy antibodies may be effective in reducing IBS symptoms.
+IBS can also put us at more risk for developing food allergies, and, conversely, food allergies can cause IBS.
+In fact, a study published in Gut 2005 suggests eliminating IgG food allergy antibodies may be effective in reducing IBS symptoms.

 Unfortunately, as we grow older and start to become pattern eaters, we become sensitive to foods we always eat or crave.
 At a certain point, the body’s immune system becomes overwhelmed by these foods and begins attacking weaknesses in the body.
 The food proteins are the foreign substances that the body is attempting to defend against.
 The manifestations are chronic conditions that over time become a chronic illness.
 The most damaging are the IgG and IgM antibodies that combine with serum protein and activate complement reactions causing permanent cell damage, i.e. arthritis, multiple sclerosis, ulcerative colitis, Crohn’s disease, and a whole host of other serious chronic conditions.

 Both parents pass on the tendency to be allergic to certain foods.
 Normally, a small child will reject these foods in their diets.
-If at an early age we are forced to eat certain foods that we do not like or the foods disagree with us, then we tend to become allergic to these foods.
-Unfortunately, over time the food allergies create inflammation from this repeated exposure and we develop multiple chronic symptoms.
+If at an early, we force children to eat certain foods that they do not like or the foods disagree with them then children tend to become allergic to these foods.
+Unfortunately, over time the food allergies create inflammation from this repeated exposure ,and we develop multiple chronic symptoms.

 As improbable as it sounds, some people get symptoms from eating “healthy” foods such as wheat, milk, or even apples.
-For reasons we do not fully understand, for some individuals, eating a specific food causes the immune system to stand up and fight; yet the immune system loses.
-Consequently, you become ill.
+For reasons we do not fully understand, for some individuals, eating a specific food causes the immune system to stand up and fight.
+When the immune system loses, you become ill.
 The illness you have is the immune system’s allergic response to a certain food.

 How can you find out if you’re suffering from food allergies?

 Skin tests, although fairly reliable for the detection of IgE to environmental allergens, are not well correlated with food allergy signs and symptoms.
-Placebo-controlled food challenges and elimination/challenge diets are extremely time-consuming for the patient and practitioner and require a high degree of patient motivation and compliance.
+Placebo-controlled food challenges and elimination/challenge diets are extremely time-consuming for both patient and practitioner.
+They also require a high degree of patient motivation and compliance.
 One blood test covering 90 different food can easily identify food allergies or intolerances.

-In the end, without testing, most doctors may not know what is causing your underlying problem so they will prescribe a medicine for your symptoms.
-They haven’t really cured the problem, but rather have hidden it so you can continue to function.
-Meanwhile, other symptoms may surface and you will needlessly perpetuate your suffering.
+In the end, without testing, most doctors may not know what is causing your underlying problem.
+This means they are likely to prescribe a medicine for your symptoms.
+They haven’t really cured the problem, but, instead. have buried it to allow you to function.
+Meanwhile, other symptoms may surface , and you will needlessly perpetuate your suffering.
 Most chronic diseases related to foods develop slowly but become severe and resistant to routine treatment with medication.
 Unless the food is removed from the diet, the constant immune stimulation persists.

 Different treatment options are available—from over-the-counter products to prescription medications and allergy shots.
-While pharmaceutical medications are sometimes needed, there are both risks and benefits in using them.
-The action of medications is to block the body’s natural response to an allergy.
+While pharmaceutical medications are often needed, using them comes with both risks and benefits.
+The purpose of medications is to block the body’s natural response to an allergy.
 Antihistamines help block the action of histamine, a substance produced by our bodies during an allergic reaction.
 It is a natural protective response.